 Get Healthier Teeth and Gums with these 7 Foods for Oral Health

-There’s a lot that we can do from the outside to get our teeth squeaky clean with toothpaste, flossing, tongue cleaning, oil pulling, and other methods, but beyond the surface, good oral health starts from within, and we can improve its state with what we eat.
-If you’re thinking about the best food for oral health, here are a few foods to incorporate into your diet for healthier gums and teeth.
+There’s a lot that we can do from the outside to get our teeth squeaky clean with brushing, flossing, tongue cleaning, oil pulling, and other methods, but beyond the surface, good oral health starts from within, and we can improve its state with what we eat.
+If you’re thinking about the best food for oral health, here are a few foods to incorporate into your diet for healthier gums and stronger teeth.

 Blueberries, cranberries, blackberries, goji berries, strawberries—any deeply colored fruit is a great food for oral health because it’s high in antioxidants, which strengthen the cells of your body in order to protect against gum disease and tooth decay.

 These antioxidants combat free radicals, which are the unstable molecules that damage cells and contribute toward aging and disease.
 Just be sure to brush after consuming berries, as their dark juices can leave stains behind on your teeth.